winchestercyclingcharter/winchestercyclingcharter.github.io/evidence.md

 [*The Value of the Cycling Sector to the British Economy: A Scoping Study*](http://s27245.pcdn.co/wp-content/uploads/2018/06/The-Value-of-the-Cycling-Sector-to-the-British-Economy-FINAL2.pdf)[^25] carried out for the Bicycle Association in 2018 calculated that cycling generates around 64,000 FTE jobs in the UK including jobs in tourism, sales and repair, cycle delivery, manufacturing, and cycle infrastructure.
 The cycling industry is estimated to be worth £5.4 billion a year to the economy, with the larger share of this, £4.1billion, coming from wider impacts, particularly reductions in loss of life, and reduced pollution and congestion.
 The study notes that this is a larger contribution than made by the UK steel industry.

-An [earlier report](http://eprints.lse.ac.uk/38063/1/BritishCyclingEconomy.pdf)[^26] along the same lines, The British Cycling Economy, by the London School of Economics found that even in 2011 over £500m generated in wages and £100m in taxes from 23,000 employed directly in bicycle sales, distribution and the maintenance of cycling infrastructure.
+An [earlier report](http://eprints.lse.ac.uk/38063/1/BritishCyclingEconomy.pdf)[^26] along the same lines, *The British Cycling Economy*, by the London School of Economics found that even in 2011 over £500m generated in wages and £100m in taxes from 23,000 employed directly in bicycle sales, distribution and the maintenance of cycling infrastructure.

 Close to home and much more recently the [2019 Bike Life report](https://ec.europa.eu/transport/sites/transport/files/cycling-guidance/smart_choices_for_the_city_cycling_in_the_city_0.pdf)[^5] by Sustrans for Southampton City Council calculates that current cycling activity already creates £50.1 million in economic benefit for individuals and the city.